idaholab/moose/framework/doc/content/syntax/Mesh/splitting.md

 A split mesh, i.e. a `.cpr` file, may be loaded using a [FileMeshGenerator.md] if access to the mesh is needed before the full simulation case is set-up.
 In fact this approach is reccomended for cases where unforseen access to the mesh is needed, for example communicating ghost points etc.

 ### Loading a split mesh using `--use-split`

-Alternatively, split configuration use the `--use-split` flag (which takes no arguments):
+Alternatively, a previously split mesh can be loaded using the `--use-split` flag (which takes no arguments):

 ```
 $ mpiexec -n 42 moose-app-opt -i your_input.i --use-split